Travel credit cards: Airline cards vs. travel rewards cards

 Where you earn rewards

-What types of perks you want
+What types of rewards you want

-Finally, figure out what other travel credit card perks matter to you.
+Finally, figure out what other travel credit card rewards matter to you.
 With airline cards, these extras are often focused on the part of your trip that gets you from point A to point B, like free checked bags, priority boarding and seat upgrades.

 TSA PreCheck® helps you skip the longer line and get through the airport a bit faster at more than 200 U.S. airports, and Global Entry can help you save time during the customs process at select airports when you’re returning to the U.S. from international destinations.
 Keep in mind that Global Entry includes TSA PreCheck®.